zzunebye/obsidian-google-liked-video/README.md

 ## Features

 ### ✅ Available Now

 - **Video retrieval**: Access your entire YouTube liked video history
+- **Playlist browsing**: Browse your YouTube playlists and add custom playlists by ID
 - **Smart sidebar interface**: Search, filter, and sort your videos with multiple options.
 Search is based on the video title, channel title, and tags.
 - **Create Video Notes**: Create video notes with a single click and write your own notes.
 You can also organize them by channel.
 - **Daily note integration**: Add videos to your daily notes with a single click